 A Chapter 7 bankruptcy filing will discharge most of the homeowner’s debts but it could cost them their home.

-An Investor Will Not Get Their Money Back Quickly
+The Foreclosure Auction Winner Will Not Get Their Money Back Quickly

 If an investor goes to a foreclosure auction, they will need to have cash ready and deposited for any winning bids.